Skip to content

 reset()

-Reset table state and invoke onReset strategy.
+Reset table state and invoke the onReset strategy.

 Signature